Anor-Exit(R) Blog

 The last sentence of the quote is very alarming.
 While not rare, anorexia can be a deadly disease, particularly if it becomes chronic.
 Indeed, it is the only mental illness for which a terminal diagnosis, allowing patients access to hospice and medically assisted suicide, has been proposed in the US.
 Perhaps chronic anorexia should be a stand-alone disease as distinguished from milder versions of the disease.
 While the reason for allowing assisted suicide for severe and chronic anorexia is because those unfortunate patients failed to improve with traditional treatment, we at Anor-Exit® believe those patients did not fail.
 Traditional treatment failed them.
 It is hard to envision any disease more deserving of a Patient Registry designed to gather data to improve treatment.

-To our knowledge, traditional ED treatment sites neither keep patient registries (or if they do, the data is not shared), nor release information on how many patients are “return customers.”
+To our knowledge, most traditional ED treatment sites neither keep patient registries (or if they do, the data is not shared), nor release information on how many patients are “return customers.”
 At Anor-Exit® we generally treat patients who are not responding to traditional therapy.
 If traditional treatment had been effective, most Anor-Exit® clients would not be searching for a new treatment method.
 And we would be happy to close up shop if traditional treatment got the job done, and eliminated or substantially eased anorexia in most of the patients.
 Sadly, traditional treatment is always long and arduous, often leading to many relapses, and far too often leads to a chronic condition.

 At Anor-Exit® we endeavor to be science-based and to continually adjust the ketogenic metabolic program to maximize the best outcome for each client.
 To do this, we are continually studying all clinical trial outcomes and are eagerly awaiting the outcome of the UC San Diego trial testing the ketogenic diet for “weight-restored” persons with anorexia who continue to be plagued by anorexic thoughts, voices, and obsessions.
 We advise all callers to Anor-Exit® about the UC San Diego trial and encourage them to participate in the clinical trial if they meet the recruitment criteria.
 We are so grateful UCSD received funding to enable this clinical trial to go forward.
 We want to do everything we can to move the science forward as best we can.
 So we ask all Anor-Exit® clients to voluntarily consent to be part of a patient registry.
 We will follow all clients, who have consented to be part of the registry, for two years and assess their mood, eating behaviors, and enjoyment of life every six months.
 We do not want repeat customers!
 Although the names of the clients will not be published, the results of our research will be and we encourage everyone involved in the treatment of anorexia to look at the results when they are published.